Forest Home Health Center

 In this rotation, fellows will learn the principles of harm reduction, community outreach, and group therapies.
 Fellows will participate in the intensive outpatient program, learning how to facilitate group discussions around relapse prevention.
 Fellows will work within Milwaukee’s needle exchange program, actively distributing harm reduction materials and counseling patients in safer drug use techniques.
 Fellows will also participate in street-based community outreach activities, helping Milwaukee’s most vulnerable homeless population gain better access to treatment.

-CARE Fellows will have the opportunity to work with the Froedtert and Medical College of Wisconsin’s Pain Medicine Fellowship in Wauwatosa, Wi at the Tosa Health Center.
-This multidisciplinary team of psychologists, physiatrists, chiropractors, physical therapist, neurosurgeons and pain medicine physicians provides manual medicine, pain psychology, medical management and interventional pain procedures for patients dealing with severe chronic pain.
-Fellows will also work within the VA health system participating in high risk prescribing chart reviews and also pain management interventions.
+CARE Fellows will have the opportunity to work with the Froedtert and Medical College of Wisconsin’s Pain Medicine Fellowship in Wauwatosa, WI at the Tosa Health Center.
+This multidisciplinary team of psychologists, physiatrists, chiropractors, physical therapists, neurosurgeons, and pain medicine physicians provides manual medicine, pain psychology, medical management, and interventional pain procedures for patients dealing with severe chronic pain.
+Fellows will also rotate through various behavioral health services within Milwaukee’s VA medical center, caring for patients in inpatient addiction-focused psychiatric units, outpatient immediate access mental health units, and a hybrid inpatient/outpatient psychiatric consult liaison service.

 Electives: